mcelayir/mcelayir.github.io/_posts/2020-11-02-CI-CD-in-short.md

 <img src="https://s3.eu-central-1.amazonaws.com/tutorial.assets/cicd-in-short/cd.png"/>

 In the end, the main branch on the VCS always contains the latest version of the tested code which can be released any time needed.
-Moreover lastest version of the release will be always available in the artifact repository.
+Moreover, the latest version of the release will be always available in the artifact repository.

-CI / CD practices require developers to post changes frequently in small chunks.
-Benefits of this approach are:

 - Find and fix bugs earlier
 - Constantly adding new features and improvements